Information on Prescription Drug Abuse

 - 7.3 million young people believe there’s “nothing wrong” with using non-prescribed medicines periodically and that parents “don’t care as much if you get caught.”

 We often ask: Why?
-Teens give many reasons for abusing prescription and OTC drugs, such as wanting to “fit in,” relieve depression and anxiety, help them cope with life’s stresses, sleep better or increase their alertness and concentration power so they can do better in school.
+Teens give many reasons for abusing prescription and over-the-counter drugs, such as wanting to “fit in,” relieve depression and anxiety, help them cope with life’s stresses, sleep better or increase their alertness and concentration power so they can do better in school.
 Some want to control their weight with stimulants.
 Others want to self-medicate to relieve pain.
 They want to experiment.
 They want to be accepted by their peers.
 They want to escape reality or make their reality more bearable.

-The abuse of OTC drugs by teens is largely with cough and cold medicines that contain dextromethorphan (DXM) to get high.
+The abuse of over-the-counter drugs by teens is largely with cough and cold medicines that contain dextromethorphan (DXM) to get high.
 Some young people are also abusing laxatives, diuretics and diet pills to control their weight.
 Some herbal or “natural” products can be just as dangerous as diet pills because they act like a stimulant on the nervous system.

 The most commonly abused prescription drugs are: